Spousal Support Lawyers in North Carolina and South Carolina

 Because this isn’t always the case, however, the courts sometimes determine that the spouse with the lower salary may not receive spousal support because of their high-value assets, or because their low income is not connected in any way to the marriage.
 If those involved in a dissolved marriage make similar amounts of money, a court usually won’t award alimony to either spouse.

 In order for spousal support to be awarded in North and South Carolina, you must first prove to the court that there is a need for spousal support.
-Some separating spouses are in need of financial help in order to get back on their feet after a divorce, but others simply want to try to make it on their own.
+Some separating spouses need financial help in order to get back on their feet after a divorce, but others simply want to try to make it on their own.

-In either case, your financial circumstances must be carefully considered when you are determining whether or not you need spousal support.
+In either case, your financial circumstances must be carefully considered when you are determining whether you need spousal support.
 Because alimony will have a direct impact on both the payer and the recipient, it is crucial to come to a mutually agreeable amount through mediation and collaborative law.
 If you are unable to agree upon a spousal support plan, the court may intervene.

 - The length of the marriage